mazwat/mazwat.github.io/research-week-ws.md

 You are not designing Mario, but you are using this as template.

 1. Develop a **design specification document** for your game.
 Break down all the key functionality into encapsulated classes.
 You should design the key classes and relationships that would be in the platformer:
 	- We are not expecting you to use any formal notation at this stage but we expect you to create a diagram that represents an overview of all the relationships.
-We will explore the use of UML in a later session but for now try out the basics here at [diagrams.net](http://diagrams.net)
+We will explore the use of UML in a later session but for now try out the basics here at [diagrams.net](http://diagrams.net) {: .callout .callout--info}
 	- Please think about the classes, variables and functions that will support the game

 4. Develop a basic prototype of your game (one level) in Unity that uses the specification outlined in the document.